xhyuo/netZoo/README.md

 ## Getting Started

 ### Prerequisites
-This pacakage requires Python 2.7 and R (>= 3.3.3) and Internet access.
+Use this pacakage requires Python 2.7 and R (>= 3.3.3) and Internet access.

 Python version and installation information is available [here](https://www.python.org/downloads/).